 See previous post for subfloor attachment details – Scale Model: Subfloor

 As I mentioned in my previous entry, the trailer I have selected is a 8′ x 20′ trailer built by Tiny Home Builders.
-I will then need to modify the two long sides with 6″ reinforced flanges.
 The exterior wall thickness subtracted from from the wide flanges will give me just over 7′ of interior space.
 This is a minimum requirement for my design – especially in the tight kitchen (galley) area.

 Next Up – Scale Model: Roof